didzisdti/dtikube_service/docs/3-Cluster-Setup/Gateway-Config.md

 # Check existing config of nftables
 cat /etc/nftables.conf
 ```

+> [!IMPORTANT]
+> Configuration references are key sensitive, for simplicity of setup suggestion is to keep it either all CAPS or all lowe case.

  The chosen setup features the professional approach of modular structure for nftables configuration, often used in production environments and has improved maintainability and scalaility.
 In addition the configuration files are numbered to guarantee loading order and provide predictability.